pgillich/kind-on-dev/README.md

 On Ununtu, run below commands, if something is missing or needed:

 * `make install-kubectl` (if not installed yet)
+* `make install-micro` (if MicroK8S not installed yet)
 * `make install-docker` (only for KinD)
 * `make install-kind` (only for KinD)
 * `make install-kvm` (only for Vagrant + libvirt/KVM)
 * `make generate-vagrant` (only for Vagrant, needed)
 * `DO_VAGRANT_ALIAS=true make install-vagrant` (only for Vagrant, if not installed yet and `vagrant` would be used in CLI)
+* `make install-helm` (if not installed yet)

+> Note: `/etc/docker/daemon.json:insecure-registries` may be set for MicroK8S, if Docker is installed, see: <https://microk8s.io/docs/registry-built-in>.

 > Note: the Vagrant+kubeadm variant uses own vagrant in Docker, which contains all needed plugins.
 > See more details at [kubeadm-vagrant/Ubuntu/README.md](kubeadm-vagrant/Ubuntu/README.md).